Whether you've got a penchant for prawns, a longing for lobster or a craving for crab, we know the best places in the world for seafood.Read more...

 Photogenic fishing villages, squeezed into rocky coves, have long served to define Cornwall at its most picturesque.

-Five million people come to Cornwall each year as visitors, and more ink has been spilt by writers attempting to capture the county than over any other part of Britain.
-It’s not hard to see why: Cornish beaches are astonishingly beautiful, washed by tumbling surf that has travelled the Atlantic, while photogenic fishing villages, squeezed into rocky coves, have long served to define Cornwall at its most picturesque.
+Five million people come to Cornwall each year as visitors, and a further 50,000 travel on to the Isles of Scilly, and more ink has been spilt by writers attempting to capture the county and the archipelago than over any other part of Britain.
+It’s not hard to see why: Cornish and Scillonian beaches are astonishingly beautiful, washed by tumbling surf that has travelled the Atlantic, while photogenic fishing villages, squeezed into rocky coves, have long served to define Cornwall at its most picturesque.

 But Cornwall is more complex and infinitely more diverse than that.
-There are the post-industrial, granite-built towns of Redruth and Camborne as well as the whitewash-and-thatch villages of the Roseland peninsula; among the mountains of white china clay spoil there are moments of startling beauty, while the wild moors of Bodmin and Penwith are strewn with the skeletal husks of the tin-mining industry and evidence of prehistoric communities lingers in stone.
+There are the post-industrial, granite-built towns of Redruth and Camborne as well as the whitewash-and-thatch villages of the Roseland peninsula; among the mountains of white china clay spoil there are moments of startling natural and manmade beauty, while the wild moors of Bodmin and Penwith are strewn with the skeletal husks of the tin-mining industry and evidence of prehistoric communities lingers in stone, while Scilly is in the process of transforming itself – with no loss of beauty or character – into a cultural and sporting destination like no other part of the country can offer.

-Then there’s the remarkable heritage of unspoilt country churches, holy wells and pilgrim routes, lying quietly beside busy roads and brash resorts; and colonies of artists, shifting with the times around Lamorna, St Ives, Redruth, Falmouth and Penryn.
+Then there’s the remarkable heritage of unspoilt country churches, holy wells and pilgrim routes, lying quietly beside busy roads and brash resorts; and colonies of artists, shifting with the times around Lamorna, St Ives, Redruth, the Tamar Valley, Falmouth and Penryn.

 The almost-island geography of Cornwall means you are rarely more than a few miles from the sea.
 The variety is seemingly infinite: the rugged north coast with its jutting cliffs of slate and granite, towering sand dunes and windy beaches, where Arthur fought and St Piran landed, or the gentler south coast, with its lush subtropical gardens running down to sheltered coves; busy estuaries, rambling rivers and storm-lashed harbours where old fishing communities still survive.